How to be a better father to your teenage son

 Find projects to work on together

-One of the best ways to bond with your teenage son is to find a project and work on it together.
+One of the best ways for a dad and teenage son to bond is to find a project and work on it together.
 Maybe your son wants a car but buying a new one isn’t affordable.
 But you can go out and purchase one that needs some work and work on it together.

 My oldest son really wanted a new desktop computer.
 We could have gone the easy route and bought an already put-together PC, but I knew he loved working with computers.
 I went out and bought the parts and we worked together assembling the PC and setting it up.

 Just make sure whatever project you want to work on is something your son will enjoy.
 If you are constantly dragging him out to your shed to do some woodworking, and he hates woodworking, this could backfire on you tremendously.

 Depending on what kind of adventures you had as a teenager yourself you may want to skip this one.
 Unless you use the bad stories as cautionary tales.

 Tell them about the good times you had camping with your friends, sitting on the back of a tailgate and laughing and having a blast.
 Tell him about the time your truck caught on fire while you were in the middle of the woods (yes this did happen) and then you had to go home and explain what happened to your dad.

 It’s ok if some of the stories are not all good.
 Our kids need to hear the bad with the good.
 They need to know that you had experiences that not only were memorable, but you were able to learn from and grow to be a better person.